 With this type of fund, the minimum AuM within 12 months is only 250,000 Euros.

 Registered Alternative Investment Funds

 Registered Alternative Investment Funds in Cyprus may take the legal form of a Variable Capital Investment Company, Fixed Capital Investment Company, Limited Partnership, or a Common fund.
-The country does not require authorization but the fund must be registered to an RAIF register.
+The country does not require authorization but the fund must be registered to a RAIF register.

-There are a few restrictions to investment the strategy of this type of fund, such as the fund cannot pursue a Money Market policy or be a fund of funds.
+There are a few restrictions to the investment strategy of this type of fund, such as the fund cannot pursue a Money Market policy or be a fund of funds.

 Further, the number of investors is unlimited and it must be externally managed, which also means that there are no initial capital requirements.